sarahciston/tethered/posts/ideal-platform.md

 - many false starts, many attempts at cobbling together imperfect platforms before realizing that it was a complete paradigm shift I am describing?
 - is this a browser extension, a code library, a misuse of an existing tool, a syntax convention and text-scraping script, etc. (Queer Use) ... this is an unanswered question, still imaginging the perfect tool and failing to build it but struggling to find it and tinkering to build it is the way to avoid the writing/thinking

+#### outline

+CARPA: ideal platform - tethered imagined, IAI
+   1. key components,
+      1. a hybrid form of creative-critical-code writing
+      2. a platform/tool for creating & experiencing the above kinds of content, expanded experience of text
+      3. an artistic research practice that uses both
+   2. qualities/characteristics,
+      1. process over product, community collaboration, access, legibility, and the plat/form-content relationship
+   3. what comes from where
+      1. critical code studies/github: predictive text, syntax highlighting, expanded holistic digital material object / siloed off, limits people's ability to read programming language as part of writing system, forkable & remixable
+      2. medium/hypothesis: line-by-line comments, socially embedded, networked across articles, recommendation system
+      3. creative writing/gifs
+   4. goals/outcomes
+      1. critical-code-embedded lyric artistic research essays: lively documents that reveal and enact their own processes, and trace their authors and collaborations
+      2. form, platform, approach, and ethic
+      3. expanding the accessibility and interpretability of code
+      4. invite the bodies who are composing back into our code and our literary forms—and to imagine new forms

+> for CARPA: writing and performance and artistic research methods

+> BRIEF MANIFESTOS FOR DIGITAL WRITING PLATFORMS OF THE FUTURE:
+> **Creative-Critical-Code Writing As Artistic Research and Performance**